akuklev/HOCC/finitism.md

 $$ H_{<η} := H_{<ω} + ∃V_β \text{ for each } β < η $$

-inside $T$ one obtains a strict lower bound $η$.
-By establishing bi-interpretability with some
-$H_{<κ}$ one determines the exact modelling capacity in one stroke.
+inside $T$, one obtains a lower bound $η$.
+By establishing the bi-interpretability of $T$ with some $H_{<κ}$, one determines the exact modelling capacity without establishing the bounds.

 §§ The theory of finitary pure sets $H_{<ω}$
 --------------------------------------------

 The theory of finitary pure sets by F. Pakhomov $H_{<ω}$ is stated in the language of single-sorted first order logic with equality extended by the binary relation (∈) and the unary operator $V$.
-To be specific, the language of the first order logic with equality consists of usual logical operators (¬\_), (⇒), (∧), (∨), the quantifiers ∀ and ∃, and the equality (=).
+To be specific, the language of the first order logic with equality consists of the usual logical operators (¬\_), (⇒), (∧), (∨), the quantifiers ∀ and ∃, and the equality (=).
-Being single sorted means that all variables have the same type (“well-founded pure set”, in this case).
+Single-sorted means that all variables are of the same type (“wellfounded pure set”, in this case).
-Besides these basic parts of syntax, the language of $H_{<ω}$ has a binary relation $a ∈ b$ (“a is element of b”) and a unary operator $V(x)$ “the smallest stage of von Neumann hierarchy containing or equal to $x$“.
+Beside these basic parts of syntax, the language of $H_{<ω}$ has a binary relation $a ∈ b$ and a unary operator $V(x)$ denoting the smallest stage of von Neumann hierarchy containing or equal to $x$.

 The theory has all the axioms governing the logical elements of the language (¬_, ⇒, ∧, ∨, ∀, ∃, and =)
 including double negation elimination $¬¬P ⇒ P$.
-In addition, it has a countably infinite list of axioms postulating the existance of the sets $V_n$ for each fixed $n$, the axiom of extensionality specifying equality between sets
+In addition, it has a countably infinite family of axioms postulating the existance of the sets $V_n$ for each individual finite $n$, the axiom of extensionality specifying equality between sets

 $$(a = b) ⇔ ∀x ( x ∈ a ⇔ x ∈ b )$$

-the axiom schema of separation that allows to filter any set $x$ by any predicate $φ(z)$
+the axiom schema of separation that allows to restrict any set $x$ by an arbitrary predicate $φ(z)$

 $$∃y ∀z (z ∈ y) ⇔ (z ∈ x ∧ φ(z)) $$